thin-edge/thin-edge.io/docs/src/howto-guides/002_installation.md

 ## Dependency installation

-thin-edge has single dependency and it is `mosquitto` MQTT server, the server is used for communication southband and northbound e.g. southband, devices can publish measurementes; northbound, gateway may relay messages to cloud.
+thin-edge has single dependency and it is `mosquitto` MQTT server, the server is used for communication southbound and northbound e.g. southbound, devices can publish measurements; northbound, gateway may relay messages to cloud.
 `mosquitto` can be installed with your package manager for apt the command may look as following:

 ```shell